 Kiess, Wieland, Prof. Dr. med.

-Department of Pediatrics, Medical Faculty, UL
+Department of Pediatrics, Medical Faculty

 Professor for Pediatrics, Director of the Department of Pediatrics, University of Leipzig Medical Center (since 1998)

 Role within partner site

 LIFE Child, pediatrician with central expertise in developmental aspects of child health;

 2014– Foreign Adjunct Professor in Pediatrics at the Karolinska Institute Stockholm, Sweden

 2009 Visiting Professor, Royal Children´s Hospital, Melbourne, Australia